day8/re-frame/README.md

 The magic bit is that `reaction` will automatically rerun the `computation` whenever the computation's "inputs" change, and then `reset!` the originally returned `ratom` to the newly conputed value.

-Perhaps some code will help:
+Perhaps some code will clarify:

 ```clojure
 (ns example1